Skip to content

 ]

-The first entry in every list element is the coupling constant J, the second enty is the type SdotS, and the following two entries are the sites of the operator.
-To read in such a Hamiltonian from a toml file we can use the FileToml object together with the read_opsum Function,
+The first entry in every list element denotes the coupling constant \(J\), the second entry denotes the type SdotS, and the following two entries are the sites of the operator.
+To read in such a Hamiltonian from a TOML file we can use the FileToml object together with the read_opsum function,

 auto ops = read_opsum(fl, "Interactions");